 For an unmoderated test, add a URL asset to the end of the test and put the SUSplus link into the URL field.
 Update the instruction text to reflect that they will be taken to a questionnaire.

-For Live Conversation tests, at the end of the discussion, put the link to the SUSplus questionnaire into the chat, so that the participant can follow the link and complete the questionnaire before you end the session.
+For Live Conversation tests, at the end of the discussion, put the link to the SUSplus questionnaire into the chat, so that the contributor can follow the link and complete the questionnaire before you end the session.

 Results of your SUSplus

 SUS scores fall on a scale of 0 to 100.
 The average SUS score falls around 68.
 Scores above 68 are considered above average and those below 68 are considered below average.
 For more information, see the Usability.gov website.